The Nikon FM10 is a camera that experienced/knowledgeable film photographers take pride in dismissing.

 But look, what the vocal opponents don’t seem to get is that the Nikon FM10 is actually a highly evolved, practical camera, capable of terrific photos.
-And it represents a very clever solution to keeping basic but capable mechanical cameras alive in an automated 21st-century world.
+And it represents a very clever solution to keeping basic mechanical cameras alive in an automated 21st-century world.
 To me, the FM10 represents the last stronghold of the affordable, all mechanical camera.

 Here’s my dirge for this underappreciated camera that sold many thousands across three decades and was many peoples’ first REAL 35mm camera.

 The FM10 was released in 1995 and sold alongside the Nikon FM2n, and subsequently the FM3a.
 Both of these metal, Nikon-made, all manual, higher quality bodies were phased out while the FM10 soldiered on into an increasingly automated digital world.
 The only other 100% manual interchangeable lens cameras you can buy new today cost thousands of dollars.